On Store Languages of Language Acceptors: Introduction

-General connections between arbitrary types of one-way and two-way machines are also made, which is the key step to providing an alternate proof of regularity of the stack automata store languages.
-Connections between one-way nondeterministic and deterministic machines generally are also found.

-An interesting application is presented showing the closure generally of many families of languages accepted by deterministic machines under right quotient with regular languages.
+Another interesting application is presented here showing the closure of many families of languages accepted by deterministic machines under right quotient with regular languages.
 Some of these resolve open problems in the literature, and others simplify existing known proofs.
-These include deterministic stack automata (known with a lengthy proof in \cite{DetStackQuotient}), deterministic $k$-flip pushdown automata (stated as an unresolved open problem in \cite{kflipquotient}), certain types of deterministic Turing machines, deterministic checking stack automata, deterministic reversal-bounded queue automata, and also providing an alternate proof for deterministic pushdown automata \cite{GinsburgDPDAs}.
-This general closure is somewhat surprising given the determinism and the nondeterministic nature of deletion occurring with quotients.
+These include deterministic stack automata (known with a lengthy proof in \cite{DetStackQuotient}), deterministic $k$-flip pushdown automata (stated as an unresolved open problem in \cite{kflipquotient}), certain types of deterministic Turing machines, deterministic checking stack automata, and deterministic reversal-bounded queue automata.
+An alternate proof of the result for deterministic pushdown automata that was shown in \cite{GinsburgDPDAs} is also given.
+This general closure is somewhat surprising given the determinism of the machines and the nondeterministic nature of deletion occurring with quotients.

-Finally, lower bounds on the space complexity for recognizing the store languages of space-bounded Turing machines for the languages to be non-regular are obtained.
+Finally, lower bounds are obtained on the space complexity of different types of Turing machines in order to have non-regular store languages.